 for pedestrians to pass between the Arb and the heart of Gallup Park.

-is still underway, there is another option for crossing
+remember that there is a second option for crossing

 the Huron River on foot.
 It involves taking advantage of the